MelvinHuls/mellit-bv/content/posts/setup.md

 For specific files they should not be edited directly in the themes dir.
 But you can add files to your project and they have priority.
 See [link](https://gohugobrasil.netlify.app/themes/customizing/)

+The theme uses [fontawesome](https://fontawesome.com/icons), so you can add/override icons using these.

 ## Domain setup
 For hosting github pages is being used.